 They’re not alone.
 The average eighth-grade student now spends over 25 hours a year taking standardized tests, while the average high school student reports feeling stressed 80 percent of the time.
 Even kindergartners are feeling more academic pressure, spending less time on art and music and more on math, reading, and assessment compared with the late 1990s.
 According to the American Academy of Pediatrics, childhood stress can lead to permanent changes in brain structure and function, increasing the likelihood of learning difficulties, memory problems, and chronic diseases in adult life.

 As a teacher, I had a habit of entreating students to “use some self-control, please!”
-3 Tips to Foster A Community of Growth Mindset Learners.
+Such abstract exhortations rarely worked.
+My students didn’t know what, specifically, I wanted them to do.
+In designing what we called a Character Growth Card — a simple questionnaire that generates numeric scores for character strengths in a given marking period — Mr. 3 Tips to Foster A Community of Growth Mindset Learners.
 As an educator, my hope is to develop joyful, self-directed, engaged learners.

 Learners who are curious about the world around them, who are excited to take on challenges, who are willing to take risks, and who are resilient and flexible in the face of failure.
 In sum, learners who have a growth mindset.
 I’ve found that building a classroom culture of growth mindset changes how students approach their learning, and is transformational in helping them build the habits of mind to be successful within and beyond the classroom.
 Edutopia.
 By objective measures, our young people are more anxious, more depressed, and have more psychopathology in general than students did a few decades ago.
 This has important implications for educators, school administrators, and society at large.